mc776/HideousDestructor/hd_manual.md

 Hold Firemode to grab something and possibly drag it along.
 It has some limited use in combat, and is mostly for dragging bodies and objects to more convenient places.

 Hold Zoom and try to drop your fist "weapon" as a shortcut for dropping all your miscellaneous usable items (D.E.R.P., radsuit, etc.).
 If you do not have any of those, you will drop your meds instead.

-The fist can also be invoked to perform the Rite of the Once-Mortal, a magic spell that only takes effect while hd_yolo is on.
-To perform:

- * Find a player whose max health has gone down below 50.
- * Move away anything that might pose a hazard for anyone who cannot defend themselves for the next 3-5 minutes.
- * Get all non-incapacitated players in a group together right next to you.
- * While holding Use and Zoom, punch the target player.
- * Take some time to recover.

 Protip: Punching damage responds to the way you are turning at the time your fist connects.
 A good left hook or uppercut to the head can knock out a zombie in one punch.
 In any event, headshots are generally good for knocking someone about to keep them from hitting back.
 (Their not hitting back is not guaranteed.)